QuantitativeBiodiversity/QuantitativeBiodiversity/README.md

 * Numerical Ecology with R, Borcard, Gillet, & Legendre (2011) – ([available online](http://link.springer.com/book/10.1007/978-1-4419-7976-6))
 * Functional and Phylogenetic Ecology in R, Swenson (2014) – ([available online](http://link.springer.com/book/10.1007/978-1-4614-9542-0))

-### Copmutational Approaches to Biodiversity Using R And GitHub
+### Computational Approaches to Biodiversity Using R And GitHub
 In this course, we will be using [R](http://www.r-project.org/) and [GitHub](https://github.com/) as complimentary tools for learning quantitative biodiversity.
 R is a free, open-source programming language that is widely used for data visualization and statistics.
 Specifically, [RStudio](http://www.rstudio.com/) is an integrated development environment (IDE) that will allow us to interface with other packages, including [Markdown](http://en.wikipedia.org/wiki/Markdown) and [LaTeX](http://www.latex-project.org/).
 Last, we will be using GitHub as a version control system to track, record, and recover changes throughout the history of a project.
 GitHub is the premier tool for collaborative and social development of computing-based projects, allowing instructors, students, and collaborators to develop a project (or class) from remote locations.
 We will use [IU's GitHub](https://github.iu.edu/) to host course material including this syllabus, code, and exercises.
 Each student will have their own private GitHub repository and will use GitHub to store and submit their work.

 ### Other Course Resources